kylepecci/ix-twatter/README.md

 in a new terminal window, CD into your server, install dependencies and deploy prisma.

 1. Globally install prisma and graphql-cli by running `npm insnstall -g prisma graphql-cli`.
-2.  `cd server/prisma`
+2.  `cd server`
 3.  run `yarn install` to install depencies.
+4.  cd into `cd prisma`
+5.  run `docker-compose up -d` to start up the docker containers.
+6.  cd back into the server directory with `cd ..`
-4.  run `prisma deploy` to deploy prisma.
+7.  run `prisma deploy` to deploy prisma.
-5. CD back into the server directory by running `cd ..` to go a directory up.
+8. CD back into the server directory by running `cd ..` to go a directory up.

 Now go ahead and run `yarn dev` and you should see your playground 🍾